-The following is a brief summary of emergency and permanent sport fishing regulations for the mainstem Columbia River and its tributaries plus possible upcoming razor clam seasons.
+The following is a brief summary of emergency and permanent sport fishing regulations for razor clams, smelt, salmon, steelhead, sturgeon, and shad on the mainstem Columbia River and its tributaries.

 Complete information contained in this hotline message can be found in the Fishing in Washington pamphlet.

 Cowlitz River - Open Saturday March 8 from 6 AM to noon.
 Dip nets may be used from the bank only.
 Daily limit is 10 pounds per person (about ¼ of a five-gallon bucket).
 Possession limit is equal to one daily limit.

 The mainstem Columbia and all other Washington Columbia River tributaries remain closed.

 Clam diggers looking forward to the next razor clam dig on Washington beaches now have two more months of possible options to consider.

 Digging is not allowed at any beach before noon.
 Under state law, diggers can take 15 razor clams per day and are required to keep the first 15 they dig.
 Each digger's clams must be kept in a separate container.

 Proposed digs are tentatively scheduled on the following dates, beaches, and low tides.
 They will not receive final approval until new marine toxin tests have been conducted.